 We have had assurances from all our local commissioning groups, Shropshire CCG, Telford and Wrekin CCG and Welsh Health Specialised Services Committee (WHSSC) that no-one on their waiting lists at the time treatments were paused will be disadvantaged by the delay to treatment.
 For example anyone who was previously eligible for treatment and has now passed the maximum age permitted for funded treatment will still be treated as they were eligible at time treatment was halted.

 Previous patients should be assured that our teams of scientists have been on site throughout the close down period to ensure all embryos, eggs and sperm in storage are cared for in the same manner as they would be in normal circumstances.
 We have had enquiries about invoicing for their storage.
 Patients who were scheduled for an frozen transfer (FET or FBT) and have had it postponed due to the pandemic and who only have 1 or 2 embryos/blastocysts remaining in storage (i.e. would have used all of their remaining embryos in the postponed FET/FBT) will not be invoiced for embryo storage during the extra storage period incurred by the lockdown.
 Other patients will continue to be billed as normal.

 Counselling appointments continue to be available but all will be telephone appointments rather than face to face.
 If you would like a counselling appointment please call the unit on 01743 261202 option 2 so that we can put you in touch with Julie.

 Monthly Fertility Network UK Support Group

 This is cancelled until further notice.
 Support is available from the charity in the way of individual calls, online support forums and information.
+A monthly zoom group with clinic and external speakers is held via Zoom.
 Please see the Fertility Network UK.

 Monthly Patient Open Evening